Orpheo McCord: Solo work

+McCord's second solo album, Music for Ketamine Therapy Vol. I, was released on Sound Creature Records on October 8, 2023.

 Other work

-McCord was a member of Cass McCombs' band starting in 2007 and has played on four of his albums.
+McCord has intermittently toured as drummer for Cass McCombs since 2007 and has played on four of his albums.
 He was formerly the drummer and percussion leader in Fool's Gold, an LA pop band whose music incorporates African rhythms.
 In 2010, he played with Harper Simon as a duo at the Festival au Désert in Mali, outside of Timbuktu.
 They also performed there with the Tuareg band Tinariwen.
 In 2014, McCord and Mikael Jorgensen (pianist/keyboardist for Wilco) formed the duo Prism Break, inspired by early 1970s German experimental rock.
 McCord has also performed with Ima Robot, The Flaming Lips, Jack Johnson, Dawes and He's My Brother She's My Sister.

+Chromasonic

+Chromasonic, founded in 2019 by McCord, Joel Shearer, Johannes Girardoni and Harriet Girardoni, is a series of immersive light and sound experiences to inspire expanded states of awareness and connection, fostering deep relaxation and enhancing emotional well-being.
+The group created Chromasonic Refrequencing, which synchronizes lightwaves and soundwaves in real-time, creating synesthetic environments where light becomes audible and sound becomes visible.
+Chromasonic is a part of the NeuroArts movement, a transdisciplinary study of how the arts and aesthetic experiences change the body, brain, and behavior and how this knowledge is translated into practices that advance health and wellbeing.
+Data collected at Chromasonic's Satellite One permanent installation showed physiological changes, including increased parasympathetic activity and shifts in brain activity related to sensory processing and attention.

+There have been installations in California, Colorado, and Italy, and there is a permanent site in Venice, California, called Satellite One, which launched in 2021.
+In April 2024, Chromasonic collaborated with Google on an interactive exhibition, demonstrating how color influences one's perception of the world, at Milan Design Week in Italy.
+On January 8, 2025, Chromasonic Field, a 10,000-square-foot walk-through installation, opened in the Arts District of downtown Los Angeles.
+Chromasonic Field is a vibrant light and sound constellation of repeating translucent scrims that create a series of open and interstitial spaces.
+In the experiential environment, each of the 21 nodes is activated by a single source of light and spatialized sound, creating a bridge between the ethereal and physical.

 Personal life

 McCord is based in Ojai, California, where he lives with his wife Rachel Kolar (of He's My Brother She's My Sister) and their two children.